 What next — how do we move forward?

-SKC has developed sequential strategic conversation tools that can help you have the discussions you need to clarify your goals, plans, and aspirations.
+SKC has developed a set of sequential strategic conversation tools to help you have the discussions you need to clarify your goals, plans, and aspirations.

 S.A.G.E. conversations: Situate.
 Articulate.
 Generate.
 Engage.